 J. Claude Bennett, M.D. entered into an employment agreement with the Company on December 18, 1996 (the "JCB Agreement").
-Under the terms of the JCB Agreement, Dr. Bennett will serve as a member of the Board of Directors and Chief Operating Officer of the Company.
+Under the terms of the JCB Agreement, Dr. Bennett will serve as President and Chief Operating Officer of the Company.
+The Company will also use its best efforts to elect Dr. Bennett as a director of the Company.
 Dr. Bennett will receive annual compensation of \$220,000.
 Dr. Bennett was also granted an option to purchase 100,000 shares of Common Stock of the Company and the Company will use its best efforts to provide that Dr. Bennett is elected a Director of BioCryst.
 The Board may, in its discretion, grant other cash or stock bonuses to Dr. Bennett as an award or incentive.
+An option to purchase 35,000 shares of Common Stock was granted in December 1997.
 Dr. Bennett is also entitled to all employee benefits generally made available to executive officers.
-Dr. Bennett may, if he desires, also hold positions at The University of Alabama at Birmingham, provided that he does not devote more than ten percent of his time to such activities.
+Dr. Bennett may, if he desires, also hold positions at UAB, provided that he does not devote more than ten percent of his time to such activities.
 The term of the JCB Agreement is for three years unless terminated (i) by the Company for cause or (ii) upon the permanent disability of Dr. Bennett.